Particular/docs.particular.net/samples/step-by-step/sample.md

 In the Server application, add the following code to the program's Main method:

-snippet:StepByStep-ServerInit
+snippet:ServerInit

-In the previous snippet, notice the change in endpoint name, which differentiates this endpoint from the Client.
+In the previous code, notice the change in endpoint name, which differentiates this endpoint from the Client.

 Next, create a handler for the `PlaceOrder` command being sent by the Client.

 Create a new class in the Server project named `PlaceOrderHandler` using the following code:

-snippet:StepByStep-PlaceOrderHandler
+snippet:PlaceOrderHandler

 The handler class is automatically discovered by NServiceBus because it implements the `IHandleMessages<T>` interface.
-The dependency injection system (which supports constructor or property injection) injects the `IBus` instance into the handler to access messaging operations.
+The [dependency injection system](/nservicebus/containers/) (which supports constructor or property injection) injects the `IBus` instance into the handler to access messaging operations.

 When a `PlaceOrder` command is received, NServiceBus will create a new instance of the `PlaceOrderHandler` class and invoke the `Handle(PlaceOrder message)` method.
 Normally a handler is where  information from the message would be saved it to a database, or used to call a web service, or some other business function, but in this example, it is simply logged to show that the message was received.